-A pre-tax deduction is money you remove from an employee’s wages before you withhold money for taxes.
-Pre-tax deductions are used to pay employee premiums of certain benefits.
-Not all benefits can be pre-tax deductions.
+A pre-tax deduction is money you remove from an employee’s wages before you withhold money for taxes, lowering their taxable income.
+Pre-tax deductions go toward employee benefits.
+Not all benefits are pre-tax deductions.

-Let’s pretend you have an employee who has a pre-tax deduction for a flexible spending account (FSA).
+Say you have an employee with a pre-tax deduction.
 The deduction is $50 per payroll, and you pay the employee a gross pay of $1,000 per biweekly pay period.

 $1,000 – $50 = $950